 "A friend is one to whom one may pour out all the contents of one's heart, chaff and grain together, knowing that the gentlest of hands will take and shift it, keep what is worth keeping and with a breath of kindness blow the rest away."

 Who was your first friend?
 Did you have lots of friends when you were growing up or just one or two close friends?
 Share memories from your childhood friends.
 For women, were "mean girls" an issue when you were growing up?
 Or were you a "mean girl"?!
 How did your friends shape who you are today, for good or not-so-good?
 Do you still keep up with your childhood friends today?

 The memories of my first friendships bring me back to kindergarten.
 Forgive the gray cells who just won't allow me to go beyond...
 I really love the graduation trip photo above, which portrays most of my best friends from that time.
 The little brown girl sitting in the first row is me.

-As a child I have learned that friendships are based on the heart, and you see a person for their warm personalities.
+As a child, I have learned that friendships are based on the heart, and you see a person for their warm personalities.
 Color, financial backgrounds, past or religion have never been barriers to make great bounds.
-I'm grateful to say that I grew up with many friends, and I can't recall that mean girls had ever been an issue.
-May be, because back then they just were minority.
+I'm grateful to say that I grew up with many friends, and I can't recall that mean girls have ever been an issue.
+Maybe, because back then they just were a minority.
 You wouldn't go far by being a bully to others.
 It was not cool at all those days.

 What are your sayings about friendships?
 Have a friendly week, everyone.